Doctor Who audio productions

-Audios featuring the Doctor
+Audio productions featuring the Doctor

 The first Doctor Who audio production, released on LP record in 1976, was a children's adventure entitled Doctor Who and the Pescatons by Victor Pemberton.
 Around this time an audio version of the televised serial Genesis of the Daleks was released on record, with specially recorded narration by Tom Baker.
 Both of these early releases have since been reissued on CD.
-The same year, Tom Baker and Elisabeth Sladen reprised their roles in an episode of the BBC Schools radio play Exploration Earth: The Time Machine.
+The same year, Tom Baker and Elisabeth Sladen reprised their roles in "The Time Machine", an episode of the BBC Schools series Exploration Earth.

 In 1985, during a period when the series was on a sabbatical at the BBC, BBC Radio hired Colin Baker and his TV companion Nicola Bryant to reprise their TV roles for a new production called Slipback, broadcast as part of the Radio 4 children's magazine Pirate Radio Four, which received quite a bit of press fanfare, though it did not receive good reviews.
 It too was later released on audio tape and CD.

 Doctor Who audio adventures diversified somewhat in the 1990s, when the BBC began issuing the soundtracks of 1960s-era serials on cassette and compact disc, some with added narration.
 These releases were usually derived from serials that were incomplete in the BBC vaults, thereby making this the only format in which fans could enjoy the entire story.

 BBC Radio, meanwhile, attempted to get a new series of Doctor Who stories made for radio.
 Although more were planned, only two were ever completed: The Paradise of Death (1993) and The Ghosts of N-Space (1996), both written by Barry Letts and featuring Jon Pertwee, (in two of his final performances as the Third Doctor), Elisabeth Sladen and Nicholas Courtney.
-The Paradise of Death was broadcast on Radio 5, and after that station's re-launch as a news and sport network in 1994 it seemed that there would be no home for any sequels.
+The Paradise of Death was broadcast on BBC Radio 5, and after that station's re-launch as a news and sport network in 1994 it seemed that there would be no home for any sequels.
 However, a repeat broadcast of The Paradise of Death that year on Radio 2 proved popular — despite episode four accidentally being broadcast twice in place of episode five, necessitating episode five being delayed by a week — and the station was happy to commission the sequel, The Ghosts of N-Space, for itself.